Are you wondering what kind of fish you should be going for when spearfishing? Read on to learn about the best fish.

 Your wetsuit is protection from the cold waters and sharp objects.
 Sharp things abound in the water.
 Corral, rocks, and broken glass is just as dangerous as jellyfish.

 Spearfishing requires special diving fins.
-Spearfishing fins are long and thin, which allow for maximum stability in the water.
+Spearfishing fins are long and thin, which allows for maximum stability in the water.

 Your spear is the most important tool for a spearfisher.
 Pole spears and 2-band wooden spear guns are good for beginners.